nus-cs2103-AY1617S1/addressbook-level4/README.md

 [![Build Status](https://travis-ci.org/se-edu/malitio-level4.svg?branch=master)](https://travis-ci.org/se-edu/malitio-level4)
 [![Coverage Status](https://coveralls.io/repos/github/se-edu/malitio-level4/badge.svg?branch=master)](https://coveralls.io/github/se-edu/malitio-level4?branch=master)

-# malitio (Level 4)
+# Malitio (Level 4)

 <img src="docs/images/Ui.png" width="600"><br>

-* This is a desktop malitio application.
+* This is a desktop to-do list application.
 It has a GUI but most of the user interactions happen using a CLI (Command Line Interface).
 * It is a Java sample application intended for students learning Software Engineering while using Java as the main programming language.